chentl/all_rgb/README.md

 # all_rgb

 A filter to generate images with all 8-bit RGB colors.
-Here is a example:
+Here are some examples:

 | Photo by [Chris Holder](https://unsplash.com/photos/pyMNFCC1wqM) | Photo by [Lily Banse](https://unsplash.com/photos/dIRZxtl4mzo) |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |